 In the above image, I have drawn three steps:

 I am continuing to find and draw the dark shapes in the hair.
-This stage is still the "block-in", only using value instead of line.
-Everything I draw is still tentative, subject to change, and there is really no rendering yet.
+This preliminary addition of tone can be considered the 'block-in' of the value stage.
+Everything I draw is still tentative, subject to change, and there is no sensitive rendering yet.

 Looking at the bottom section of hair under the chin: All I have done here is find the dark shape, find the approximate light shape with my eraser, and slightly gradate in between the two.
 I haven't evened out the values, yet it is already starting to look like dimensional hair, especially when compared to the surrounding flat shapes.

-This is a strategy I will use throughout the drawing: finding the dark shapes, then the light shapes, and gradating in between the two to get the half-tones.
+This is a strategy I will use throughout the drawing: finding the dark shapes, then the light shapes, and creating a gradation between the two to create the half-tones.
 However, before I continue I should establish the rest of the values in my picture by drawing the face.

 Since this tutorial focuses on how to draw hair, I will go through rendering the face in only a few steps.
 For an in-depth step by step tutorial on shading the face, please click here.